Randall Terry: Personal life

-Terry's personal life has frequently come under public scrutiny, some of which he has welcomed, going so far as to put his foster children on his curriculum vitae as part of his anti-abortion "bona fides".
-Terry has been married twice, and he has fathered children during both of his marriages.
+Terry has been married twice.
 With his first wife Cindy, he had a daughter and then he fostered two additional daughters and a son.
 He adopted the two youngest foster children.
 He has four sons with his second wife, Andrea.

 The son of public school teachers, Terry was raised in Rochester, New York.
 After dropping out of high school, hitch-hiking around the United States, and returning home to work in various jobs, he attended Elim Bible Institute, graduating in 1981.
+He later earned degrees from Empire State College and Norwich University.

 In the early 1980s, Terry married Cindy Dean, a woman who he had met in Bible school.
-In 1985, he met a woman who had borne her second child in prison and was planning to have an abortion rather than have a third child.
+In 1985, he met a woman who gave birth to her second child in prison and was planning to have an abortion rather than have a third child.
 Terry persuaded her to continue with the pregnancy and a daughter named Tila was born later that year.
 In 1987, Cindy and Randall Terry had a daughter together, whom they named Faith.
 In March 1988, they took in Tila, then aged three, and her siblings Jamiel, 8, and Ebony, 12, as foster children.
 All three of them are biracial; their mother was white.
 Terry formally adopted the two younger children in 1994 and on his résumé, he began to describe his family as: "Children: One by birth and three black foster children," although Ebony had left home at the age of 16 in 1991.

 Ebony, who was not adopted by Terry, uses the surname Whetstone, but Jamiel and Tila took and retained the surname Terry.
-She converted to Islam, a religion which Terry has preached is composed of "murderers" and "terrorists."
+Ebony converted to Islam, a religion which Terry has preached is composed of "murderers" and "terrorists."
 In 2004, Terry described his relationship with Ebony as "good."
 However, Terry banned Tila from his home after she became pregnant outside of marriage twice by the age of 18; her first pregnancy ended in a miscarriage.